 So why do we still accept this working 9 to 5?

 First of all, it’s now 8-to-5 or 9 to 6, though that can depend on where you live and work.
 The short answer to why we still accept it, is because we’re socialized to.
-We’ve become so used to seeing people hating Mondays, living for Fridays, and despising early mornings that it has all become normal.
-We expect a standard work schedule to be a hassle, and so when it is, we think nothing of it.
+We’ve become thus wont to seeing individual hating Mondays, living for Fridays, and despising early mornings that it has all become normal.
+We expect a typical work schedule to be a trouble, and then once it’s, when it is, we think nothing of it.

-And while there may be plenty to dislike about the 8-to-5 workday, it would be hard to argue it’s all bad.
+And whereas there is also masses to dislike regarding the 8-to-5 workday, it would be hard to argue it’s all bad.

-The original 8-hour work day was proposed to create a balance of sorts.
+The original 8-hour work day was projected to form a balance of kinds.
 In a day of 24 hours, the idea was that a balanced life should have eight hours to sleep, eight hours to work, and eight hours for recreation.
-There’s definitely something to be said for having a set time to work and a set time to stop working and do something else.
+There’s positively one thing to be aforementioned for having a group time to figure and a group time to prevent operating and do one thing else.

-While technology offers us all greater freedom from our desks, it also shackles us more tightly to our jobs.
-With so much work now being email-based, and so many companies now using cloud computing instead of traditional servers, it’s harder than ever to actually “leave the office.”
+While technology offers us all bigger freedom from our desks, it also shackles us more tightly to our jobs.
+With a such a lot work currently being email-based, and so many companies now using cloud computing instead of traditional servers, it’s harder than ever to actually “leave the office.”

 Since technology is here to stay, it will fall to managers and employees to work out workplace boundaries and expectations regarding when work should begin and end.

-Working 9 to 5 is not a natural state for most of us.
-Sure, there are some who love the routine of going to work and spending the next eight hours at a desk, but others – usually labelled “creative” types – can feel bogged down and stifled by this level of routine.
+Working 9 to 5 isn’t a state of nature for many folks.
+Sure, there square measure who love the routine of planning to work and disbursal consequent eight hours at a table, but others – usually labelled “creative” types – can feel over-involved and inhibited by this level of routine.

-Humans are not robots, we don’t plug in and perform at the same rate of output for eight hours straight.
+Humans aren’t robots, we don’t plug in and perform at the same rate of output for eight hours straight.
 Our energy comes in peaks and troughs.

 Why not work when we’re most productive, not when a job demands it?